12 Common Venmo Scams to Watch Out For

-Venmo has made transferring cash more convenient than ever, but some scammers are using the app to steal your money.
+Payment apps have made transferring cash more convenient than ever, but some thieves are setting up Venmo scams to steal your money

 Is Venmo safe?

-However, there is one security downside to using Venmo: Unlike credit or debit cards, which offer financial protection for consumers in the case of fraud or theft, digital payment services like Venmo treat money more like cash.
-Once the money has been transferred to a scammer, it is almost impossible to recoup the loss.
-FYI, other contactless payment apps like Apple Pay and Google Pay are also vulnerable to scams.
+But there is one security downside to using Venmo: Unlike credit or debit cards, which offer financial protection for consumers in the case of fraud or theft, digital payment services like Venmo treat your money like cash.
+Once the money has been transferred to a scammer, it’s almost impossible to recoup the loss.

 Common Venmo scams to look out for